TeodorDamyanov/teodordamyanov/README.md

 ## 👋 Hello there

 - 👦 My name is Teodor Damyanov.
-I am 15 years old from Bulgaria.
+I am a 16 year old student from Bulgaria.

-- 🎓 I have been studying at Software University since March 2022 with a 5.68/6.00 GPA.
+- 🎓 I have been studying at Software University since March 2022 with a 5.71/6.00 GPA.
 I am also in a special class in school - German with a profile in Software and Hardware.

-- 🐍 I am currently learning DevOps.
-I have just started the 6th module (10th course) of my Web journey - Software Engineering and DevOps.
+- 🐍 I have finished the Python Full-Stack Developer path in SoftUni and I have also gone through the System and Network Compromising open course.

+- 🧠 Right now I am going through the Marketing Basics course in SoftUni Digital.

 ## 💻 Technologies:
 <a  href="https://www.python.org/"> <img align="left" alt="python" width="40px" src="https://github.com/devicons/devicon/blob/master/icons/python/python-original.svg" /> </a>